FlyingPress Advanced Setup: Settings, Filters, and Code Running on My Sites

 My FlyingPress Settings (The Actual Config)

-Before we get to filters, here’s how I configure FlyingPress on Gaurav Tiwari.
+Before we get to filters, here’s the FlyingPress configuration I run on Gaurav Tiwari — the FlyingPress best-settings combination I’ve arrived at after iterating for years.
 I’ll explain the reasoning behind each choice.
 If you are not a FlyingPress customer yet, go get it.
 It’s better than WP Rocket, tbh.
 Read my full FlyingPress review here.

 CSS & JavaScript